-In addition, we recommend our Vent-Sure kiln vent system.
-This will take care of most of the venting of the fumes of the kiln and will help maintain the oxygen level in the kiln (which is important for certain glaze effects as well as good element life).
-See the separate Vent-Sure instructions.
-Vent to the outside of the building.
+In addition, we recommend our VENT-SURE downdraft kiln vent system.
+This will take care of most of the venting of the fumes of the kiln, will improve uniformity of firing in the kiln, and will help maintain the oxygen level in the kiln (which is important for certain glaze effects as well as good element life).
+See the separate instructions in this book for the VENT-SURE vent system.
+Although you can use other kiln venting systems please note that the VENT-SURE is c-UL-us listed for use with the Easy-Fire kilns.
+If UL listing is an issue then you may want to ensure that another brand of vent will be acceptable to your local authorities.
+Also if you use another brand of vent be sure to check with the vent manufacturer for specific installation requirements with our specific kiln model.
+See hotkilns.com/vent-sure for more inforamtion